 When did the campaign to plant 50 million trees officially start?

-The campaign publicly launched on Earth Day 2018, but we’re counting trees that we’ve planted since October 1, 2017 towards the campaign goal.
+The campaign publicly launched on Earth Day 2018.
 We will fundraise through Earth Day 2023 and aim to have all projects completed by 2025.

 Why 50 million?
 How will 50 million trees make a difference?

 Planting 50 million trees in five years is a large goal, but it’s achievable with your help.
 Our campaign will raise awareness of this issue and help the Forest Service get ahead of reforestation needs.
 By planting 50 million trees, we will improve tens of thousands of acres of wildlife habitat, restore important watersheds that supply Americans with water, and sequester millions of metric tons of carbon dioxide.

 What happens once the NFF reaches its 50 million trees goal?
 Is the tree planting need eliminated?